 Recording payments in accounting can otherwise be referred to as “accounts payable,” which means the total amount a given company owes to companies or suppliers for products or services.
 Furthermore, the accounts payable balance is reflected in the balance sheet, specifically in the current liabilities section, and includes all invoices that are due to be paid.

 For example, a company that just purchased its office supplies from Company B and received an invoice of $500 should record the amount in its accounts payable sub-ledger and pay it on or before the due date to improve its cash flow and avoid late penalty fees.

 Accounts Payable vs. Accounts Receivable

 Let’s say a company called Bags Unlimited sold 100 nylon bags to Company B, and both companies agreed on a certain payment due date.
 Bags Unlimited sends its invoice and writes the due date as December 15, as agreed by both parties.
 It records the transaction as an accounts receivable while Company B records it as an accounts payable.

 Is Accounts Payable a Debit or a Credit?

 Credit balance in accounts payable represents the total amount a company owes to its suppliers.
 Once the invoice is received, the amount owed is recorded, which consequently raises the credit balance.

-When the invoice is paid, the amount is recorded as debit to the accounts payable account; thus, lowering the credit balance.
+When the invoice is paid, the amount is recorded as a debit to the accounts payable account; thus, lowering the credit balance.
 The higher the accounts payable, the higher its credit balance is, and the lower the accounts payable, the lower its credit balance.

 The Accounts Payable Process

 1. Receipt of an invoice

-The first step is the receipt of the invoice, which can be done through various channels such as by email, fax, or courier.
+The first step is the receipt of the invoice, which can be done through various channels such as email, fax, or courier.